 Tooth whitening can only lighten your existing tooth colour.
 Also it only works on natural teeth.
 It will not work on any types of ‘false’ teeth such as dentures, crowns and veneers.

 If your dentures are stained or discoloured visit our dentist and ask for them to be cleaned.
-Stained veneers, crowns or dentures may need replacing; again ask our dentist.
+Stained veneers, crowns or dentures may need replacing.
+Ask our dentist.

 You can help to keep your teeth white by cutting down on the amount of food and drink you have that can stain teeth.
 Don’t forget, stopping smoking can also help prevent discolouring and staining.